HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     max_matching_length: <literal_positive_integer>
 ```

-For example, when we use the `TOKEN: FROM 0 TO 2 DELIMETERS ' '` executor to act on the string `A brown fox jumps over a lazy cat`, the returned data is:
+For example, when we use `TOKEN: FROM 0 TO 2 DELIMETERS ' '` executor to act on the string `A brown fox jumps over a lazy cat`, the returned data is:

 ```json
      [ "A", "brown", "fox" ]
 ```

-For string data, if the `by` attribute is not specified, the `CHAR: FROM 0` executor is used by default.
+For string data, if `by` attribute is not specified, `CHAR: FROM 0` executor is used by default.

 Going a step further, the HVML interpreter provides specific natural language-based word and sentence executors: `WORD` and `SENTENCE`.

-##### 2.6.1.5) Built-in executors for numeric values
+##### 2.6.1.5) Built-In Executor for Numeric Values

 For numeric data, HVML provides the following built-in executors that can be used to generate lists of numbers, or "sequences" for short:

 - `ADD`: When the given condition is satisfied, the addition operation is performed on the basis of the given value.
 - `SUB`: When a given condition is met, perform a subtraction operation based on a given value.
-- `MUL`: Performs a multiplication operation based on the given value when the given condition is met.
+- `MUL`: Perform a multiplication operation based on the given value when the given condition is met.
 - `DIV:`: When the given condition is met, the division operation is performed based on the given value.
 - `FORMULA:`: Use the given iterative formula to evaluate when the given condition is met.
-- `OBJFORMULA:`: Evaluates the formula on the object using the given number of iterations when the given condition is met.
+- `OBJFORMULA:`: Evaluate the formula on the object using the given number of iterations when the given condition is met.

 The syntax of `ADD`, `SUB`, `MUL`, `DIV` executors is as follows: